 Sacraments

-When Jesus walked in Judaea 2000 years ago, He raised the dead, gave sight to the blind, drove out demons, by the touch of His hands and the sound of His voice.
+When Jesus walked in Judea 2000 years ago, He raised the dead, gave sight to the blind, drove out demons, by the touch of His hands and the sound of His voice.
 Now Jesus does these things through the Sacraments He instituted.

 Faith and Baptism: Faith is the beginning, the root and the foundation of our being made right with God, of following Jesus’ call to enter the Catholic Church and receive His Sacraments.
 And the first of the Sacraments is Baptism.